Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 ## What does it include?

-Currently, the code here includes MIDI send, and basic MIDI receive, plus continuous controller messages.
+The code here includes MIDI send, and basic MIDI receive (note on/off, plus continuous controller messages, and program change).
+The samples were written using a Novation LaunchPad, but are generic enough (with the exception of the text banner scrolling) to work on anything.

 ## How do I use it?